AndyClausen/yarn-plugin-gcp-auth/README.md

     npmRegistryServer: "https://<location>-npm.pkg.dev/<org>/<repository>/"
 ```

+## Commands

+- `yarn gcp-auth refresh`: clears plugin cache and forces the plugin to fetch a new token.

 ## Notes

 The plugin will first try to fetch a token for your ADC and *then* your normal auth.
-To avoid this, log out of your ADC with `gcloud auth application-default revoke`.
+To avoid this, log out of your ADC with `gcloud auth application-default revoke` and run `yarn gcp-auth refresh` (see [Commands](#commands)).

-Also, tokens are being cached since v1.1.0, and will be used until they expire (usually up to an hour).
+Tokens are being cached since v1.1.0, and will be used until they expire (usually up to an hour) or until they're refreshed manually (see [Commands](#commands)).

 ### Credits

 Big shoutout to [FishandRichardsonPC](https://github.com/FishandRichardsonPC)
 who made a [similar plugin for azure](https://github.com/FishandRichardsonPC/yarn-plugin-az-cli-auth)
-from which I've copied the vast majority of the project.
+from which I've copied most of the structure for this project.